-- Siblings of Current Students and Children of Staff - o Siblings of Students: Siblings of current KIPP Texas students must complete a student enrollment application and indicate that the applicant is the sibling of a current KIPP Texas student in order to receive priority in the lottery.
+- Siblings of Current Students and Children of Staff - Siblings of Current Students: Siblings of current KIPP Texas students must complete a student enrollment application and indicate that the applicant is the sibling of a current KIPP Texas student in order to receive priority in the lottery.
 Sibling applications received after the lottery will be placed at the bottom of the priority waitlist in the order they are received.
 All sibling applications will require their sibling to be enrolled at one of our schools by the time of the lottery or they will be zoned according to their address.
-A pre-Lottery will be conducted for this group in January of the application cycle. - o Children of Staff: Children of KIPP Texas employees receive priority in the lottery.
+A pre-Lottery audit will be conducted for this group in January of the application cycle.

+- Children of Staff: Children of KIPP Texas employees receive priority in the lottery.
 They must complete a student enrollment application and indicate that the applicant is the child of a current KIPP Texas employee in order to receive priority in the lottery.
 Applications received after the lottery will be placed at the bottom of the priority waitlist in the order they are received.
-A pre-Lottery will be conducted for this group in January of the application cycle. - o Priority & Attendance Zones: Schools have specific, outlined priority areas, bound by zip codes and/or major streets.
+A pre-Lottery audit will be conducted for this group in January of the application cycle. - Priority & Attendance Zones: Schools have specific, outlined priority areas, bound by zip codes and/or major streets.
 These priority zones may change from year to year.
-The attendance zone for a school is determined by the school's priority zones. - Outside of Zones: The KIPP Texas mission is to serve students from educationally underserved communities.
-Applications from students who live outside of the assigned zones will be next.
+The attendance zone for a school is determined by the school's priority zones. - Outside of Zones: Applications from students who live outside of the assigned zones will be next.
 If for any reason the school has seats available after going through its priority zones, students living outside of the priority zones will be offered a seat in our schools.